SiENcE/Gspot/README.md

 - lib\richtext.lua : required by Gspot
 - lib\Gspot.lua : the lib's only required file for your project
 - main.lua : commented demo
-- conf.lua : LÖVE config for demo
+- conf.lua : LÃ–VE config for demo
 - img.png : example image

 ## Start the Sample